Yajat-dev/OAUTH-login/README.md

 A Linux tool to authenticate a Gmail user with Google OAUTH service.\
 No need to go to Google console.
 No client_id or client_secret required.\
-Opens default browser to grant user permission.
+Opens default browser to ask user permission.
 Requires `xdg-open` command.\
 Granting permission you will see warning about not verified client.\
 Just continue.
 It takes making a YouTube clip to verify.\
 Keeps tokens under user's local ~/.mutt/accounts folder ONLY.

 To build run `git clone git@github.com:Kontra2B/OAUTH-login`\
 Enter checked folder with `cd OAUTH-login`\
 Run `make` and `make install`.
-Installs to ~/.local/bin that should be in $PATH\
+Installs to ~/.local/bin that should be in $PATH.\
-otherwise you need full path to oauth.login.
+Otherwise you need full path to oauth.login.

 Can be run standalone `oauth.login your.user.nick@gmail.com` or with an e-mail client.